Digital Transformation

 2. Increased Productivity

-72% of contractors report that construction projects have taken longer than anticipated in 2022.
+72% of contractors report that construction projects took longer than anticipated in 2022.
 This has been exacerbated by the widening skill shortage in the industry.

-Automation can help your construction company empower your workers through the use of a project management solution service.
+Automation can help your construction company empower workers through a project management solution.

-A project management solution allows users to send automated tasks and appointment reminders to employees and also track the progress of every single task.
+Project management allows users to send automated tasks and appointment reminders to employees and track the progress of every task.

 Additionally, team members working on the same project have increased visibility over tasks assigned to others.
-This helps improve communication amongst workers in a team, removing the need for meetings or discussions for updates.
+This helps improve communication among the team, removing the need for meetings or discussions for updates.
 This technology is easily accessible everywhere, which means even on-site employees can be notified of upcoming and newly deployed tasks.

 Similar to the bidding process, this project data can also be used to find any bottlenecks in previous projects, measure time and material use, and help superintendents or foremen improve operations in future projects.